morph13nd/cit481/docs/README.md

 # Documentation for Oliver and his Olivers
-## by David, Kyle, Marshall and Oliver for CIT 481 Cal State Northridge
+## by David, Kyle, Marshall and Oliver for CIT 481 Cal State Northridge, 2021

 ### About